maria8719/week8-react-testing-lab/README.md

 # React Testing

-The React Testing Library (craeted by Kent C. Dodds) is included in the React App created by Create-React-App (CRA).
-It is abstracted over the DOM Testing Library as well as uses Jest as it's test environment (i.e. test runner).
+The React Testing Library (created by Kent C. Dodds) is included Create-React-App (CRA).
+It abstracts over the <a href="https://testing-library.com/docs/dom-testing-library/intro">DOM Testing Library</a> that creates a virtual DOM for testing React components and provides utilities for interacting with the DOM.

+## Jest-DOM

+The <a href="https://testing-library.com/docs/ecosystem-jest-dom/">jest-dom library</a>  is a utility tool from the DOM Testing Library that provides extra Jest assertions to use in tests.

+The jest-dom provides two significant enhancements for Jest assertions.
+First, jest-dom provides over 20 custom DOM matchers that create more descriptive test code.
+Second, jest-dom also provides better context-specific error messages.

 To run tests (in command-line):